 As Deputy Director of the FWS, 2011-2012, Greg represented the Service on the Wildlife and Hunting Heritage Conservation Council and the North American Wetland Conservation Act Council to facilitate partner interests in conservation, recreational use and enjoyment of National Wildlife Refuge lands and waters, and user access to public lands administered for the benefit of future generations.
 In addition, Greg worked closely with the Governor of Montana, National Park Service, and Tribal interests in bison conservation and Indian Self-governance concerning the National Bison Range, MT.

 Greg left the Service to join Ducks Unlimited Canada in 2012 as their Chief Executive Officer.
 In that position he furthered their landscape scale conservation strategies through partnerships with private donors, the Government of Canada, and numerous multi-national corporations interested in conserving North American Wetland habitat and waterfowl.

-Siekaniec earned a bachelor's degree in wildlife biology from the University of Montana.
+Greg earned a bachelor's degree in wildlife biology from the University of Montana, Missoula.
 He and wife Janelle raised two children in the wilds of Montana, Wyoming and Alaska and continue to relish their time outdoors and are enjoying once again being a part of all Alaska offers.